Ephraim McDowell: Ovariotomies

 How is it that I have been so peculiarly fortunate with my patients of this description?, I know not; for, from all the information I can obtain, there has not one individual survived who has been operated, on elsewhere, for diseased ovaria.
 I can only say that the blessing of God has rested on my efforts.

 All attempts at abdominal exploration before 1809 had resulted in peritonitis and death.
 Descriptions of McDowell include phrases like "neat and clean" or "scrupulously clean."
 He was not only neat, but meticulous.
 In his report on the operation, he described the removal of blood from the peritoneal cavity and bathing the intestines with warm water.

 McDowell did not publish a description of his procedure until 1817, after he had performed two more such operations.
 This was widely criticized in the English surgical literature.
 There is evidence that he performed at least 12 operations for ovarian pathology.

 "Having never seen so large a substance extracted, nor heard of an attempt, or success attending any operation such as this required, I gave to the unhappy woman information of her dangerous situation.
 The tumor appeared full in view, but was so large we could not take it away entire.
 We took out fifteen pounds of a dirty, gelatinous looking substance.
 After which we cut through the fallopian tube, and extracted the sac, which weighed seven pounds and one half.
 In five days I visited her, and much to my astonishment found her making up her bed."

+Later career

+From 1809 and 1818, McDowell wrote about four separate ovariotomies following Crawford's.
+All four were performed on enslaved women, three of whom survived and one of whom died.
+It is unclear whether the enslaved women he performed surgeries on gave consent or received sufficient time to recover following the procedure.